the royal nova scotia international tattoo

-In addition to the eight Royal Nova Scotia International Tattoo performances taking place between June 27 and July 4, the NABBSS band will also give two - three additional concerts of our own, the highlight of which will be our St Matthew’s Church Concert on Friday, July 3 at 6.30pm, conducted by NABBSS' Musical Director, Robert Childs.
+In addition to the eight Royal Nova Scotia International Tattoo performances taking place during the course, the NABBSS band will also give two - three additional concerts of our own, the highlight of which will be our St Matthew’s Church Concert conducted by NABBSS' Musical Director, Robert Childs.

 During the Tattoo, under the direction of Gaetan Bouchard, the NABBSS band will primarily perform from a static standing position on the main stage.

 A booklet of music (usually in the region of 16-20 separate titles) will be provided, but you will need to bring your own music lyres.
 Tuba players are also advised to bring instrument straps.
 For the first time, the entire NABBSS band will also be featured in its own scene, led by NABBSS’ Associate Conductor, David Childs.

 Away from the Tattoo, a variety of original compositions and arrangements by some of the brass band world’s finest writers will be explored.

 Participation in NABBSS requires no marching, although long periods standing during the Tattoo and walks between our rehearsal venue and the Scotiabank Centre can be taxing for some.

 Accommodation is provided at Gerard Hall, Dalhousie University, in the heart of downtown Halifax and just a short stroll from our rehearsal base at St Matthew's Church.

 Single rooms are provided throughout the 12-story accommodation block, although twin rooms can often be available on request.
 A large shared bathroom with several private shower cubicles can be found on every floor of the accommodation.
 A ‘frequently asked questions’ sheet concerning accommodation can be downloaded here.